learn-co-curriculum/hs-intro-web-design-teachers-guide-html-fundamentals/README.md

   * will style next class as a nav bar

 ### Conclusion / So What?
 CSS allows us to add styling to our page.
-Together, HTML and CSS give us the we as we know it.
+Together, HTML and CSS give us the web as we know it.

 ### Hints and Hurdles
 + Test all your CSS examples first and know how you're going to live code them.
 It's easy to make mistakes here that are hard to get out of